Resources for caseworkers

 Agency website resources:

 - The CREATE Foundation resources include the CREATE Your Future web site and Go Your Own Way Info Kit for young people aged 15 and above who are starting to plan for their transition to adulthood and independence.

 For DCJ caseworkers only

 - Case planning review template (require DCJ login)

-- Minister's Leaving care letter template (require DCJ login)
+- Minister's Leaving care letter and overview templates (require DCJ login)

 - Application for appointment of public guardian with advocacy function